slash4-de/openstack/source/day1.rst

 Next, you need to mention the subnet information.

 	c.
 Under Subnet tab, enter the subnet address in CIDR (Classless Inter Domain Routing) notation.
 	    The private IP addresses will be assigned to our VM instances from this subnet.
-In this example will use 192.168.1.0/24 .
+In this example you will use 192.168.1.0/24 .
 	     As this is an IPv4 address therefore we will set IP version as IPv4 and click Next

-A gateway IP is required so that all the instances on this network with use this IP to send for sending traffic that is destined towards outside world.
+A gateway IP is required so that all the instances on this network with use this IP for sending traffic that is destined towards outside world.
 In other words you can say this gateway IP is the IP address assigned on the router.
 |image6|